Resources for Writers

 Need names?

-A Good Company I've used for turning my hard copy books that were written on typewriters (yes, yes, I know...) into .pdf or .doc files, is Golden Images, LLC.
-Write to Stan Drew, who is very responsive to email, and does the work for what seems like a reasonable price to me.
+A good company I've used for turning my hard copy books that were written on typewriters (yes, yes, I know...) into .pdf or .doc files, is Golden Images, LLC.

 Proofreader's marks